ALL RIDERS, PARENTS AND GUARDIANS

 The bike park features of Jump Zone, Skills Zone, and Pro Line are specifically designed for Mountain Bikes, Dirt Jump Bikes, or Free Ride Bikes.
 These sections may become much more difficult without high quality suspension.
 Without front or full suspension, fatigue becomes a factor much sooner.
-Certain steep grades necessitate disc brakes for adequate stopping power.
+Certain steep grades necessitate full functioning brakes such as disc brakes for adequate stopping power.
 All bike park participants should ride a properly sized bike and should be able to stand over the seat with their feet flat on the ground.
 A bike that is too large or with a high seat post increases the risk of injury.
 The Jordie Lunn Bike Park is open to the following equipment users for each section:

 PUMP TRACK: BMX, Jump Bikes, Kids Bikes, Mountain Bike, Push Bikes, Free-ride, Skateboard, and Skooters.

 JUMP ZONE: Jump Bikes, Free-ride Bikes, Mountain Bikes.